adamshamsudeen/Buzzpe/README.md

 qr_gen.py will generate qrcodes which enables sending of sms upon scanning the code.

-merch.py retrieves the details of the merchant
+merch.py retrieves the details of the merchant.